 Erected 2010 by Matuca Chapter 1849, E Clampus Vitus.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Calaveras County Courthouse and Leger Hotel (here, next to this marker); Emily Peek's Saloon (within shouting distance of this marker); a different Mokelumne Hill (about 300 feet away, measured in a direct line); Butte Store (approx. 2.3 miles away); Moore Mine (approx. 3.9 miles away); Paloma (Fosteria) (approx. 4.2 miles away); Zeile Mine and Mine House (approx. 4˝ miles away); William J. Paugh House (approx. 4.9 miles away).
+At least 8 other markers are within Calaveras County Courthouse and Leger Hotel (here, next to this marker); Emily Peek's Saloon (within shouting distance of this marker); a different marker also named Mokelumne Hill (about 300 feet away, measured in a direct line); Butte Store (approx. 2.3 miles away); Moore Mine (approx. 3.9 miles away); Paloma (Fosteria) (approx. 4.2 miles away); Zeile Mine and Mine House (approx. 4˝ miles away); William J. Paugh House (approx. 4.9 miles away).
 Touch for a list and map of all markers in Mokelumne Hill.

 More about this marker.
 Marker is mounted on the front wall of the Leger Hotel building.
 The building is located on the corner of North Main and Lafayette Streets.

 Related markers.
 Click here for a list of markers that are related to this marker.